mherrera491/CRUDApp/readme.md

 <img src="./assets/images/project2_index page.png" alt="Original Wireframe"/>

 ## <a name="design"></a>Design
-* Design elements implemented using EJS and CSS.
+* Design elements implemented using EJS and BootStrap/CSS.

 ## <a name="functionality"></a>Functionality
 * Can create own login